Ivajkin/rapidmq/RapidMQ-Architecture-Overview.md

 ## 1. Introduction

-RapidMQ is a high-performance, distributed message queue system designed for scalability and reliability.
-This document provides a high-level overview of RapidMQ's architecture.
+RapidMQ is a high-performance, distributed message queue system designed for scalability and reliability, now enhanced with AI and Quantum Computing capabilities.

 ## 2. Core Components